MuznaZuberi/Q3-Projects/README.md

 Contributions are welcome!
 Feel free to fork, improve, and submit a pull request. 😊

 ## 📬 Contact
-For queries, collaborations, or discussions, reach out at muznazuberi123@gmail.com 📩 or connect on LinkedIn=(https://www.linkedin.com/in/muzna-amir-zubairi-280135264/).
+For queries, collaborations, or discussions, reach out at muznazuberi123@gmail.com 📩 or connect on LinkedIn=[Muzna Amir](https://www.linkedin.com/in/muzna-amir-zubairi-280135264/).